Last Updated on

 Knowing what types of fonts and colors go together and what doesn’t go together is going to help your designs immensely.

-So learn graphic design theory!
+So teach yourself graphic design theory!

 In regards to theory, I suggest starting off with learning the basics of color, typography, shape, space, lines, texture and size.